Josh Jung Player Props: Rangers vs. Nationals

 Nationals Pitching Rankings

-- Nationals pitchers combine to surrender 120 total home runs at a rate of 1.4 per game (fourth-most in baseball).
+- Nationals pitchers combine to give up the fourth-most home runs in baseball (122 total, 1.4 per game).

-- Williams makes the start for the Nationals, his 18th of the season.
-He is 5-4 with a 4.34 ERA and 63 strikeouts in 85 2/3 innings pitched.
+- Irvin (1-5) gets the starting nod for the Nationals in his 12th start of the season.
+He has a 4.86 ERA in 53 2/3 innings pitched, with 40 strikeouts.

-- In his last appearance on Sunday against the Philadelphia Phillies, the right-hander threw five innings, giving up three earned runs while surrendering six hits.
+- In his most recent outing on Monday against the Cincinnati Reds, the righty tossed six innings, allowing three earned runs while surrendering six hits.

-- The 31-year-old has amassed a 4.34 ERA and 6.7 strikeouts per nine innings across 17 games this season, while allowing a batting average of .277 to opposing hitters.
+- The 26-year-old has an ERA of 4.86, with 6.7 strikeouts per nine innings, in 11 games this season.
+Opposing hitters have a .256 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.